djrosenbaum/aave-tuition/README.md

 At the most basic level there are borrowers and lenders.
 Lenders deposit tokens such as [DAI](https://app.aave.com/reserve-overview/DAI?pool=Aave&referral=76) into a pool to earn interest.
 Borrowers stake one token in order to borrow another token with interest that goes to the lenders.

+For this hackathon the team imagined a university of the future.
+A university which transparently stakes student tuition into a money market using Aave's protocol.
+All interest earned during a student's enrollment can be allocated toward paying classes in a future semester.